dijasila/GPAW/doc/documentation/electrodynamics/qsfdtd.rst

 * Geometries from 3D model files
 * Subcell averaging
 * Full FDTD (retardation effects) or interface to an external FDTD software
+* Fix grid-dependent oscillations in the induced density

 ----------------------
 Combination with TDDFT